BCKSELFDRIVEWORLD/ros2-topic/README.md

 First, you define a callback method named listener_callback for the subscriber.
 This means that every time a message is published to the /scan topic, this method will be triggered.
 Second, you define a QoSProfile.
 This refers to the Quality of Service of the topic.

+# TASK

+Write a Publisher and Subscriber node:

+Create a new package and call it exercise31_pkg with rclpy, std_msgs, sensor_msgs, and geometry_msgs as dependencies.

+Use the previous publisher code as a template to create a new program that makes the robot turn left using Twist messages.

+Get information from the laser and use the LaserScan messages to decide how to move.

+Turn left until you get a value lower than 5m (from the laser direction in front of the robot).
+Then, move straight.

+If the distance received is greater than 50cm, move in a straight line towards the wall (do not go too fast!).

+If the distance received is less than 50cm, the robot stops.

+The resulting motion should be something similar to this: